 With Apple Deployment Programs, Agent was the highest level of administrative access.
-Agents had the ability to accept the Apple Deployment Programs Terms and Conditions on behalf of your institution.
+Agents had the ability to accept the Apple Deployment Programs Terms and Conditions on behalf of your organisation.

 In Apple Business Manager, this role is now called Administrator.
-Your organization can have up to five Administrators in Apple Business Manager.
+Your organisation can have up to five Administrators in Apple Business Manager.

 Admins are now Managers